BenJJWalker/GC-MS_Compound_Identities/README.md

 **13.** Change the name of the animal which donated the sample.
-This allows the extraction to more easily occur as you are subsetting based on the unique name of the animal which is not present in any blanks.
+This allows the data extraction to more easily occur as you are subsetting based on the unique name of the animal which is not present in any blanks.

 ```
 # Change this name every time; extracts based on UR Name